East Meadow School

 Adult Services Librarian

-At Robbins, my collection development areas are adult fiction, paperbacks, periodicals, adult fiction audiobooks, speed reads, TV series (formerly), and digital content.
-In addition to maintaining those sections of the library, I help patrons at the reference desk, lead the library Staff Picks Book Group on a rotating basis, write for the library blog and the Arlington Advocate, organize programs, and design displays.
-I am the co-chair of the Minuteman Library Network (MLN) Digital Content Working Group, which is responsible for purchasing digital content for the consortium, and the chair of the MLN Teaching Technology Interest Group; I’m also a member of the the MLA Intellectual Freedom Committee and Social Responsibilities Round Table, and a NELA conference blogger.
+At Robbins, I was responsible for several collection development areas, including (at various times) adult fiction, paperbacks, periodicals, adult fiction audiobooks, speed reads, TV series, and digital content.
+In addition to maintaining those sections of the library, I helped patrons at the reference desk, led the library Staff Picks Book Group on a rotating basis, wrote for the library blog and the Arlington Advocate, organized programs, and designed displays.
+I served as the co-chair of the Minuteman Library Network (MLN) Digital Content Working Group, which is responsible for purchasing digital content for the consortium, and the chair of the MLN Teaching Technology Interest Group; I was also a member of the the MLA Intellectual Freedom Committee and Social Responsibilities Round Table, and a NELA conference blogger.
 I participated in the MetroWest Program Planners Group and started a cookbook club.